The federal energy tax credits have expired

 • Indoor units need regular filter cleaning (monthly)

-• Less seamless than central air—doesn't condition hallways or transition spaces as well
+• Less complete than central air—doesn't condition hallways or transition spaces as well

 • May not fit with traditional home decor preferences